GFDRR/rdl-standard/docs/reference/codelists.md

 ```

 ### process_type

 The process_type codelist classifies hazard phenomena by the hazard process to which they relate.
 Hazard phenomena can also be the main hazard to which they relate.
 For more information, see the [hazard_type codelist](#hazard_type).

+> > > > > > > dev:docs/reference/codelists.md

+The process_type codelist classifies hazard phenomena by the hazard process to which they relate.
+Hazard phenomena can also be the main hazard to which they relate.
+For more information, see the [hazard_type codelist](#hazard_type).